Central Florida: closer to average temps; warming trend, rain follows

 Higher rain coverage is in the forecast just in time for the weekend.
 A stronger cold front is in the forecast for late Saturday.
 Clouds and rain will hold the high temperatures in the mid- to upper 70s and about half of Central Florida will have measurable rain, holding through Sunday afternoon.

-We will continue to monitor the evolution of this next cold front and bring you the latest on Eyewitness News on Channel 9 starting at 4 p.m. with George Waldenberger and on WFTV.com/weather.
+We will continue to monitor the evolution of this next cold front and bring you the latest on Eyewitness News on Channel 9 and on WFTV.com/weather.

 DOWNLOAD: Free WFTV News & Weather Apps